 One of the easiest to like vegetables is the carrot.
 It’s high in sugar, so it’s sweeter than lots of other vegetables.
 Many people like to eat carrots raw.
 If you’re cooking them, there are lots of options.

-Carrots as we know them are bright orange roots with feathery green tops, are a hybrid.
+Carrots as we know them are bright orange roots with feathery green tops that are a hybrid.
 The earliest carrots probably came from around Afghanistan.
-They are related to parsley, fennel, dill and cumin.
-There are many varieties, many more red than orange, some almost black.
+They are related to parsley, fennel, dill, and cumin.
+There are many varieties, much redder than orange, some almost black.